BrutFab/code_interpreter_examples/README.md

 Welcome to the **OpenAI Code Interpreter Tutorial** from the **BrutFab** YouTube channel!

-This tutorial contains a series of coding prompts to help you get hands-on experience with the OpenAI Code Interpreter.
-Each prompt is a challenge designed to make you think and apply what you've learned.
+This file contains a series of coding prompts to help you get hands-on experience with the OpenAI Code Interpreter.

-We strongly encourage you to watch our YouTube video where we walk through each of these prompts.
-It's a great way to see the OpenAI Code Interpreter in action and gain deeper understanding.
+We strongly encourage you to watch our YouTube video, where we walk through each of these prompts.
+It's a great way to see the OpenAI Code Interpreter in action and gain a deeper understanding.
 You can find the video on [BrutFab YouTube Channel](https://www.youtube.com/channel/UCWLswLLUlVqWfVg8lLY5S9Q).

 Happy Coding!